-This situation was commonplace during the Great Recession from 2007 to 2009.
+This unhappy status was commonplace during the Great Recession of 2007-2009.
 That’s when home values nosedived and continued to fall long after the recession’s end.
-Many homeowners with purchase or refinance loans that originated before the housing crisis ended up underwater after the crash.
+Many homeowners with purchase or refinance loans that originated in the early and mid-2000s ended up underwater in the wake of the housing crisis.

-Underwater mortgages can make it challenging to sell or refinance your property.
-Fortunately, you have options.
+Being underwater is a scary state, making it challenging to sell your property and limiting other options, like borrowing against it.
+What if you try to refinance the mortgage for a fresh start?
+It won’t be easy, but you do have options.
 Let’s take a closer look at what underwater mortgages are, how to know if you have one, and options for refinancing underwater mortgages.

 How to refinance an underwater mortgage

-What if you try to refinance the mortgage for a fresh start?
-Doing so can be tricky when you don’t have home equity.
+First thing you should know: refinancing an underwater mortgage can be tricky, because you don’t have any home equity.
 Banks generally require borrowers to have some skin in the game to get a home loan.

 “Banks typically want to secure their interest with some amount of home equity, so it’s typically not possible to refi an underwater mortgage.
 However, renegotiating terms on the existing loan may be an option,” says Peter Palion, a certified financial planner in East Norwich, New York.

 The first step when you have an underwater mortgage is to contact your lender to explore your options.

 Determining if your mortgage is underwater is simply a matter of identifying the amount you owe on your mortgage and comparing it to your property’s market value.